Herm (sculpture): Art and popular culture

+In Plato's Hipparchus, Socrates attributes the existence of these statues to Hipparchus.
+They were meant to educate the people in the country, outside of Athens, and make them admire Hipparchus' wisdom over the wisdom of the Delphic inscriptions.
+Hence he ordered the carvings of the following two inscriptions: "This is a memorial to Hipparchus: Walk thinking just thoughts" and "This is a memorial to Hipparchus: Don't deceive a friend" (229a–b).
+Socrates is making fun of Hipparchus, and his interlocutor, by this account.

 The J. Paul Getty Museum in Los Angeles has a large collection of Roman Herma boundary marker stones in its stored collection.

 An Aesop's fable makes fun of a statue of Hermes.
-When a pious dog offers to 'anoint' it, the god hastily assures his worshipper that this is not necessary.
+When a pious dog offers to "anoint" it, the god hastily assures his worshipper that this is not necessary.

 In the fantasy novel Lud-in-the-mist by Hope Mirrlees the main character unearths an important object by digging beneath an object called both a "berm" and a "herm".
 It is described as "the tree yet not a tree, the man yet not a man".

-In the 2022 space opera novel Hidden Solace by Karl Drinkwater, one of the AIs recreates ancient Athens and uses hermae to redirect another AI: "A Herm whose erect phallus faces north.
-He’s probably only just noticed that each penis points in the direction I predicted VigMAX would head in his attempts to reach my temple.".